-Part (1): Individual Case Report (30% of final grade)
+Individual Case Report (30% of final grade)

-Each student will be assigned two case studies to analyze in detail, with the grade based on the quality of the responses to the case-specific questions.
-Each report is worth a maximum of 20 points.
+Each student will be assigned a case study to analyze in detail, with the grade based on the quality of the responses to the case-specific questions.
+Each report is worth a maximum of 30 points.
 Case reports must be submitted before discussion in class.
 Each case analysis should be no longer than 3 pages in length (double spaced, 12 point, Times-New Roman).
 Questions to address in specific case reports are given below.

-Part (2): Final Project (70% of final grade)
+Final Project (70% of final grade)

 To be done IN TEAMS of 3-4 students.
 You must present a 1 paragraph summary of your proposed project by the 3rd week of the course for approval.
-This proposal should: (a) specify the organization you intend to study, (b) highlight the problem to be addressed, and (c) specify at least 2 main articles that will be used as a basis for the paper.
+This proposal should: (a) specify the organization you intend to study, (b) highlight the HR problem (e.g., absenteeism, high turnover, poor performance) to be addressed, and (c) specify at least 2 main articles that will be used as a basis for the paper.

-Your report should be no longer than 12 pages long (double spaced, 12 point, Times-New Roman type, 1 inch margins on all sides).
-The first four pages should present the general HR context.
-The remaining 8 pages should present the analysis of the problem and your proposed, evidence-based solution.
+Your report should be no longer than 10 pages long (double spaced, 12 point, Times-New Roman type, 1 inch margins on all sides).
+The first 3 pages should present the general HR context.
+The remaining 7 pages should present the analysis of the problem and your proposed, evidence-based solution.